MarkEd-Fab/coursera_data_sci/get_clean_data/CodeBook.md

----
-title: "Getting and Cleaning Data Course Project Code Book"
+# Getting and Cleaning Data Course Project Code Book
----

 ### Background

 This document will run you through the steps performed to satisfy the following course requirements.